oreotikii/bambuddy/README.md

 4. Click "Edit" to modify the project page metadata
 5. Changes are saved directly to the 3MF file

+### K-Profiles (Pressure Advance)

+K-profiles store pressure advance (Linear Advance) settings for different filament and nozzle combinations.
+Bambusy lets you view and manage these settings directly on your printers.

+#### Viewing K-Profiles

+1. Go to **Settings** > **K-Profiles**
+2. Select a connected printer from the dropdown
+3. Choose a nozzle size (0.2, 0.4, 0.6, or 0.8mm)
+4. Profiles are displayed with:
+   - K-value (pressure advance factor)
+   - Profile name and filament
+   - Flow type (HF = High Flow, S = Standard)

+#### Dual-Nozzle Printers (H2 Series)

+For dual-nozzle printers (H2D, H2C, H2S), Bambusy automatically detects the nozzle configuration and displays:
+- **Left/Right columns** showing profiles for each extruder
+- **Extruder filter** to show profiles for one extruder only
+- **Extruder selector** when adding new profiles

+The nozzle count is auto-detected from MQTT temperature data when the printer connects.

+#### Editing K-Profiles

+1. Click on any profile card to open the edit modal
+2. Modify the K-value (typical ranges: 0.01-0.06 for PLA, 0.02-0.10 for PETG)
+3. Click **Save** to update the profile on the printer
+4. Click the trash icon to delete a profile (with confirmation)

+#### Adding K-Profiles

+1. Click **Add Profile** in the header
+2. Select a filament from the dropdown (populated from existing profiles on the printer)
+3. Choose flow type (High Flow or Standard) and nozzle size
+4. For dual-nozzle printers, select Left or Right extruder
+5. Enter the K-value and click **Save**

+**Note:** Filaments must first be calibrated in Bambu Studio to appear in the dropdown.
+Bambusy reads the filament list from existing K-profiles on the printer.

+#### Filtering and Search

+- **Search**: Type to filter by profile name or filament ID
+- **Extruder filter** (dual-nozzle only): Show All, Left Only, or Right Only
+- **Flow type filter**: Show All, HF Only, or S Only

 ### Smart Plug Integration

 Bambusy supports Tasmota-based smart plugs for automated power control.
 This is useful for: